-NDM diagnosis with starts ascertaining of onset, family age history, symptoms, and exacerbating factors, such as exercise, cold. menstruation, hunger, dietarv potassium, psychological stress, and alcohol.^{2,3} Key initial diagnostic steps are neurological examinations and 'bedside' tests of motor function, including observations of stiffness level when initiating movement and muscle relaxation after a contraction.3
+NDM diagnosis starts with ascertaining age of onset, family history, symptoms, and exacerbating factors, such as exercise, cold, menstruation, hunger, dietary potassium, psychological stress, and alcohol.
+Key initial diagnostic steps are neurological examinations and 'bedside' tests of motor function, including observations of stiffness level when initiating movement and muscle relaxation after a contraction.

 As a consultation is only a 'spot check' of symptoms because of their unpredictability, Meola recommended patients fill out a symptom diary to help reveal exacerbating factors.
-This could be a paper diary or an interactive voice response system to record daily symptom severity and frequency.10 exercise test (sometimes with cooling).11 While this can guide towards NDM categorisation, there are crossovers between the genetically distinct NDM subtypes.^{11,12}
+This could be a paper diary or an interactive voice response system to record daily symptom severity and frequency.